Philippine Airlines Flight 434: Setting the bomb

 Ramzi Yousef boarded the aircraft for the Manila to Cebu leg of the flight.
 The plane departed from Manila at 5:35 a.m.
-(UTC+08:00) After the plane was airborne, he went into the lavatory with his toiletry bag in hand and took off his shoes to get out the batteries, wiring, and spark source hidden in the heel below a level where metal detectors in use at the time couldn't detect.
-Yousef removed a modified Casio digital watch from his wrist to be used as a timer, unpacked the remaining materials from his toiletry bag, and assembled his bomb.
+(UTC+08:00) After the plane was airborne, he went into the lavatory with his toiletry bag in hand and took off his shoes to get out the batteries, wiring, and spark source hidden in the heel below a level where metal detectors in use at the time could not detect.
+Yousef removed a modified Casio Databank digital watch from his wrist to use as a timer, unpacked the remaining materials from his toiletry bag, and assembled his bomb.
 He set the timer for four hours later, when he would be long disembarked and the plane would be far out over the ocean and en route to Tokyo during the next leg of its journey, put the entire bomb back into the bag, and returned to his assigned seat.

-After moving to seat 26K following a granted permission by a flight attendant due to his claim that he could get a better view from that seat, Yousef tucked the assembled bomb into the life vest pocket underneath.
-Yousef decided here as in some 747 models, the fuel tank is underneath which would cause considerable damage and most likely bring the plane down (similar to the Lockerbie bombing which occurred 6 years earlier); the 747 used for this flight had the fuel tank further back.
-He exited the aircraft in Cebu.
-Philippine domestic Flight Attendant Maria De La Cruz noticed that Yousef had switched seats during the course of the Manila to Cebu flight and got off the plane in Cebu with the domestic cabin crew, but did not pass the information along to the international flight crew that boarded at Cebu for the trip to Tokyo.
-25 other passengers also got off the plane at Cebu, where 256 more passengers and a new cabin crew consisting of Flight Purser Isidro Mangahas, Jr., Flight Stewards Fernando Bayot, Agustin Azurin, Ronnie Macapagal, E. Reyes, R. Santiago, Flight Attendants M. Alvar, Alpha Nicolasin, Cynthia Tengonciang, Andre Palma, Socorro Mendoza, E. Co, L. Garcia, N. dela Cruz, Adora Altarejos, L. Abella and Japanese interpreter K. Okada, boarded the plane for the final leg of the flight to Tokyo.
+After moving to seat 26K following permission granted by a flight attendant due to his claim that he could get a better view from that seat, Yousef tucked the assembled bomb into the life vest pocket underneath.
+He had chosen this location based on a misunderstanding of where the fuel tanks were located on that specific 747 configuration.
+In some 747 configurations, the fuel tank is located underneath the center of the plane – where placement of the bomb would likely have resulted in considerable damage and could have even brought the plane down (similar to the Lockerbie bombing which occurred 6 years earlier).
+However, the 747 performing the flight had the fuel tank farther back due to its cabin configuration, making seat 26K two rows forward of the center fuel tank.
+After he had finished planting the bomb, Yousef exited the aircraft in Cebu.
+Philippine domestic Flight Attendant Maria De La Cruz noticed that Yousef had switched seats during the Manila to Cebu flight and had exited the plane in Cebu alongside the domestic cabin crew, but did not pass this information along to the international flight crew which boarded at Cebu for the trip to Tokyo.
+In addition to Yousef, 25 other passengers also exited the plane at Cebu, where 256 more passengers and a new cabin crew boarded the plane for the final leg of the flight to Tokyo.